pashmaklang/pashmak/README.md

 ### typeof command

-you can get the data type of a variable with `typeof` command
+you can get the data type of a variable with `typeof` function.

 look at this example: